mintt at a glance

 Check the list of modules and workshops.

 The course starts with two full days of teaching modules.
-It is then followed by two-day workshops and one optional half-day thematic workshop in life science.
+It is then followed by two-day workshops and one optional full day thematic workshops in life science and investments in startups.

 A working group is then initiated to complete an EPFL invention/technology/startup case study.
 A full day of report & discussion is organised with the rest of the class.